Nikos Kazantzakis Museum: The Museum

 At the same time, the visitor can watch a short documentary about the life and work of Nikos Kazantzakis available in 11 languages: Greek, English, French, German, Spanish, Italian, Chinese, Korean, Dutch, Polish and Russian.
 It is also available in a special children's production from the museum.
 Finally, the visitor, if he wishes, can tour the exhibition with the wireless audio tour (Greek, English, German) or schedule a tour (Greek, English) by the scientific staff of the Museum.

 Activity

 Besides the operation of the Permanent Exhibition, the Museum implements a multifaceted program of activities, aimed at different categories of the public.
 It operates a research library, promoting and strengthening research on the work of Kazantzakis.
 Implements educational programs for school groups at all levels of education, develops educational activities for children, adults, families, teachers and youth.
 Carries out printed and digital publications and organizes various events, conferences, workshops, festivals, concerts and performances.

+In 2014, businessman Evangelos Marinakis pledged €80,000 annually for ten years to support the museum.
+The sponsorship has extended beyond the initial commitment and has helped with sustaining operating costs, staffing and outreach.